taitulism/Bootstruct/README.md

 get, post, put, delete
 ----------------------
 These 4 HTTP verbs are reserved entry names and also get mounted on their controller's target-chain.
+The verb methods should hold the core functionality of their controller.

 Example structure:
 ```